 Mount the Box for Your 50-Amp RV Outlet

 Pull your wires through the hole at your mounting point and mount the box for your new 50-amp outlet.
-Make sure it’s firmly attached to the wall or pedestal, using the appropriate mounting hardware.
-Again, a 50 amp RV plug is heavy, so you’ll need to make absolutely sure that your box is mounted solidly.
+Ensure it’s firmly attached to the wall or pedestal using the appropriate mounting hardware.
+Again, a 50-amp RV plug is heavy, so you’ll need to ensure that your box is mounted securely.

 Connect Wires to the 50-Amp RV Outlet